 - The Sword of the King of the Enchanted Forest feels uncomfortably hot to anyone not in the King's family line.

 - The same series also features the Frying Pan of Doom, which can only be handled by its rightful bearer or anyone wearing an oven mitt.

 - The Agiels in The Sword of Truth series automatically cause pain to whoever touches them, including the wielder.
 The degree of pain, and whether they cause physical injury, can be adjusted.

 - In The Black Company, a man tries to pick up Sealed Evil in a Can by hand and the sheer evil of it gives him a 3rd degree burn that won't heal.

 - Silmarils will burn anyone who takes them that is not good enough to hold them.

 - In the original version of Aladdin (the story, not the Disney movie), Aladdin is warned to not touch anything in the place where the lamp is being held.
 He is warned that if his clothes so much as brush the walls, he'll be killed.

 - In Theodore L. Thomas' The Clone, the eponymous life form is a giant blob of organic matter that inhabits the sewage system and dissolves any organics it touches into water and food for itself.
 The worst part of it?
 It doesn't hurt at all, so you won't even notice it until half your leg is gone.

-- In the Lensman series, a Lens is this when not in contact with its owner.
+- In the Lensman series, a Lens will instantly kill whoever touches it if that person isn't its owner.
 We see a few cases where someone other than the owner handles a Lens (usually another Lensman), but it's always with insulated forceps, gloves, and containers.